 Yo Mama's Cookin'!

-time I update my Welcome Page, I end with one of my favorite recipes.
+when I update my Welcome Page, I end with one of my favorite recipes.

 When I change the page, the recipes go here.